Hey Vern, It's Ernest!: Releases

 Various episodes were released on home video in the late 1980s-early 1990s.

 DIC streamed several episodes for free viewing on their KEWL Cartoons website until KewlCartoons became Jaroo.

 Mill Creek Entertainment released a two-disc DVD set containing all thirteen episodes on January 18, 2011.
 This release has been discontinued and is out of print.
 Mill Creek later re-released the complete series set on DVD in February 2017.

-As of 2019, the complete series is available for streaming on Tubi.